 Kentucky was one of four states that were slave states but did not declare secession from the Union during the U.S. Civil War.
 They are known as "border states."
 Kentucky began the U.S. Civil War as officially neutral.
 This public radio story describes Kentucky’s experience as a neutral border state.
 In the story you hear from descendants of a family whose ancestors fought on both sides of the Civil War, a common experience in border states.

 The first African American volunteer infantry unit of the Civil War was the 54th Regiment of Massachusetts.
 A monumental relief sculpture in Boston honors the 54th Regiment and its commander, Robert Gould Shaw.
 When the regiment was crushed at the battle of Fort Wagner in South Carolina, Shaw, a white man, was the first to take a bullet, making him a hero to his surviving men.
 Listen to hear how his sacrifice inspired sculptor Augustus Saint-Gaudens to create a uniquely powerful monument.

-On April 14, 1861, the American Civil War began with a Confederate bombardment of Fort Sumter, a union fort located in Charleston, South Carolina.
-Eventually, the union surrendered the fort.
-What would follow would be a war that would cost more American lives than all previous wars combined.
-This audio story is about the attack on Fort Sumter and, specifically the story behind the first American killed in the war.
-The story also includes some other interesting stories related to the fort and the attack that began the war.
+On April 14, 1861, the American Civil War began with a Confederate bombardment of Fort Sumter, a Union fort located in Charleston, South Carolina.
+Eventually, the Union surrendered the fort.
+What followed was a war that would cost more American lives than all previous wars combined.
+Listen to learn about the attack on Fort Sumter and the story behind the first American killed in the war.

 The Lexile Audio Measure is an indicator of the complexity of an audio passage.
 It is based on a scientifically developed scale with a maximum score of 2000L.How to Use Lexile Audio Measures